paul80nd/rcasm-languageservice/README.md

 - _findDocumentSymbols_ provides all symbols in the given document
 - _doCodeActions_ evaluates code actions for the given location, typically to fix a problem.
 - _doRename_ renames all symbols connected to the given location.
+- _prepareRename_ the range of the node that can be renamed.
 - _getFoldingRanges* returns folding ranges in the given document.

  For the complete API see [rcasmLanguageService.ts](./src/rcasmLanguageService.ts) and [rcasmLanguageTypes.ts](./src/rcasmLanguageTypes.ts)